rkrockstar/Data-Analysis-and-Visualization-Project-on-Player-Injury-Rate-in-English-Premiere-League-Using-Table/README.md

 # Data-Analysis-and-Visualization-Project-on-Player-Injury-Rate-in-English-Premiere-League-Using-Table
-The project deals with the data from the English Premier league (A major league soccer tournament) and it contains data from the year 2003 through to the year 2015.
+This project deals with the data from the English Premier league (A major league soccer tournament) and it contains data from the year 2003 through to the year 2015.
 Description of the dataset:
 The data source is an Excel file which has the injury stats of all the players of the team participating in the premier league.
 The source data contains around 9400 instances and nine fields or variables.
 These variables are used find the winning probability and the effect of injuries on the winning probability.
 The different fields available in the data are: